ctm/mb2-doc/src/friends.md

 unstyled.

 The server improves almost every day.
-The user interface will be styled in the first quarter of 2022.
+The user interface will be styled in the first quarter of 2022 or soon thereafter.

 Although ugly, the user interface is _mostly_ self explanatory.
 As such, you can read the following page (click on the > at the right of